stolostron/console-api/README.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/)

+  The build requires node.js version 10 as specified in the [.nvmrc](.nvmrc) file by the reference to [lts/dubnium](https://nodejs.org/en/about/releases/).

   1. Setup [nvm](https://github.com/nvm-sh/nvm) - a version manager for node.js, designed to be installed per-user, and invoked per-shell.

       ```